-Mrs. Sara Buchner - - Kindergarten Sara was born and raised in Jefferson
+Mrs. Sara Buchner - - Kindergarten

 Sara was born and raised in Jefferson, WI.
 She attended St. John's Lutheran elementary school and graduated from Lakeside Lutheran High School in 2004.
 She graduated Martin Luther College in New Ulm, MN with a Bachelor's Degree in Early Childhood Education and Elementary Education in 2009.
 She accepted a part-time preschool teacher call at Reformation Lutheran in San Diego, CA which became a full-time, permanent position.
 In 2016, she excepted a call to Montello, WI to teach combined Kindergarten-First grade and also served as preschool teacher/director.
 In 2019, she accepted a call to teach Kindergarten at Good Shepherd, got married in July, and settled into life as a wife, a teacher, and a dog mama to Dolph.